hiowenluke/noapi/README.md

 1) Run: `node .`
 2) Open api/define.js, then copy and paste the urls to your browser to view the result.
-3) Run: `npm test` to automatically test in terminal
+3) Run: `npm test` to automatically test in terminal.
 <p><br/></p>

 ### 3. DIY